krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 creation of ```CommonsRequestLoggingFilter``` bean.

 One of the other use cases where I used to use method profiling was finding memory leaks.
-I knew which types are leaking from the heap dump and with method profiling, I could find where objects of these types were created.
-Consider this to be a fall-back when the [dedicated mode](#alloc-live) does not work.
+I knew which types were leaking from the heap dump, and with method profiling, I could see where objects of these types were created.
+Consider this a fallback when the [dedicated mode](#alloc-live) does not work.

 ## Native functions